Marissa Kiss

 Kiss, M., Smith, E., and Hattery, A. (2023, January 9).
 Black Interim Head Coaches in the NFL.
 The Society Pages.
 Available at: https://thesocietypages.org/specials/black-interim-head-coaches-in-the-nfl/

 Smith, J., Pocratsky, B., Kiss, M., and Suero, C. (2019).
-“The Tough Chick Genre: Netflix’s Serialized Exposition of Jessica Jones” In the Netflix at the Nexus: Content, Practice, and Production in the Age of Streaming Television edited by T. Plothe and A. Buck.
+“Chapter 7.
+Programming Gendered Content: Industry, Post-feminism, and Netflix’s Serialized Exposition of Jessica Jones” In the Netflix at the Nexus: Content, Practice, and Production in the Age of Streaming Television edited by T. Plothe and A. Buck.

 Kiss, M., Del Principe, S., and Taxman, F.S.
 (2019).
 “Traditional and Innovative Reentry Approaches and Interventions.”
 In the Wiley International Handbook of Correctional Psychology, edited by D. Polaschek, A. Day, and C. Hollin.
 West Sussex, UK: Wiley.